Julbo Fury Review

 Fit and Comfort

 The Fury has an incredibly secure fit, but it isn't the most comfortable model that we tested.
-The frame fits a little bit narrow, which means that the arms squeeze fairly tight against the sides of your head.
+The frame fits a little bit narrow, which means that the arms squeeze pretty tight against the sides of your head.
 This contributes to the secure fit, but it also meant that we developed some discomfort at the sides of the head when wearing these glasses for long periods of time.
 For situations where we needed our glasses to stay put on our faces, though, we appreciated the tight fit.
 It's nice not having to worry about your sunglasses rattling off of your face when you're focusing on the trail ahead.

 Coverage

-at 53mm tall and 131mm wide, the Fury doesn't have the biggest lens in the test.
+At 53mm tall and 131mm wide, the Fury doesn't have the biggest lens in the test.
 Regardless, the close fit and full-frame mean that these glasses actually provide solid coverage.
 While wearing them you can see the edges of the frame in your periphery, but it isn't enough to be distracting or cause issues with your field of vision while riding.

 Out on the trail or road, these lenses provide enough coverage to keep you from wincing at oncoming bugs or brush.
-The polycarbonate lens is shatterproof and should provide solid impact protection (luckily we didn't get a chance to put this to the test.)
+The polycarbonate lens is shatterproof and should provide solid impact protection (luckily, we didn't get a chance to put this to the test.)

 Frame Quality